 Catalysts for energy conversion processes and clean exhaust gases

 The development and investigation of advanced materials, particularly catalysts, is considered as the key for the further progress in the field.
-Therefore, the position of the Laboratory was strengthened by a clearer focus on material research and development, which is reflected in the integration of the Applied Catalyis and Spectroscopy (ACS) group (formerly Exhaust Gas Aftertreatment group and Catalysis for Energy Processes group) at the beginning of 2010.
+Therefore, the position of the Laboratory was strengthened by a clearer focus on material research and development, which is reflected in the integration of the Applied Catalysis and Spectroscopy (ACS) group (formerly Exhaust Gas Aftertreatment group and Catalysis for Energy Processes group) at the beginning of 2010.
 The group is mainly working on exhaust gas catalysis and on understanding reaction mechanisms using spectroscopy/diffraction under reaction conditions.
 It focuses its activities towards catalyst development for energy conversion processes in general.

 Material cycles and efficient use of resources